 Houston Health Department

-Authorized by state and federal laws, the long-term care Ombudsman is a specially trained and certified volunteer who advocates for quality care in Texas nursing facilities.
-An Ombudsman has the resources of the Texas Department of Aging and Disability Services and other agencies to help resolve complaints and concerns that cannot be resolved by residents and staff.
+An ombudsman has the resources of the Texas Health and Human Services and other agencies to help resolve complaints and concerns that cannot be resolved by residents and staff.

 Objectives of the program are to:

-- Support nursing home standards so that residents are provided a dependable and acceptable level of care.
+- Support nursing home and assisted living facility standards so that residents are provided a dependable and acceptable level of care